Jiahua2333/Library-project-Robotic-/README.md

 2. LibraryProject.py

   This class is about some openCV image processing.
 Also, The main function is in this class.

-  Run it for the whole project.
+  Run it to read the data from the file and let the robot move throught this data.

 3. Colltrolling.py